julianofritz/bridge_pattern/README.md

 # bridge_pattern
-this repository was created to understand better the bridge pattern
+this repository was created to a better understand about bridge pattern